Application Forms

 How do I get into the scholarship competition?

-Between four and eight scholarship competition finalists will be selected from the live audition round.
-All you need to do is apply for the live audition and you are automatically eligible for the scholarship round.
+Between four and eight scholarship competition finalists will be selected from the auditions.
+All students who perform an audition are automatically eligible for the scholarship round.

 Do I have to stay at CMS after my audition?